 A month ago, I was energized and highly productive working on my side project.
 That went on for weeks, but then all of a sudden, a great big funk-adelic stank hit me.
 It hit me so hard that I felt paralyzed and couldn’t do anything.
 It was rough.
+How to Stay Motivated while in a Funk?

 This wasn’t the first time that happened to me.
 I also know I’m not the only one who goes through those phases.